Have you been a victim of theft?

 To report a theft you have these options:

-- You could go to your nearest police station or speak to your Safer Schools Officer or local Safer Neighbourhoods Team.
+- You could go to your nearest police station, police contact point, or speak to your Safer Schools Officer or local Safer Neighbourhoods Team.
 If it's an emergency dial 999.

 - Call 101 - our non-emergency phone-number.

-- Report it online on the main Metropolitan Police Service website (some items cannot be reported online, such as mobile phones, so check first)
+- Report it online on the main Metropolitan Police Service website (some items shouldn't be reported online, such as mobile phones, so check first)

 - If you feel unable to talk to the police, you could call the Crimestoppers charity anonymously on 0800 555 111